Herbert M. Sears: Personal life

-Herbert Sears' primary Boston residence was on 287 Commonwealth Ave., designed by the architecture firm Rotch and Tilden.
-He had it constructed for him and his wife Caroline in 1892, and he would continue to live there until his death in 1942.
-He also had an estate named "Woodrock" in Beverly, Massachusetts at 400 Hale Street, Prides Crossing.
-It is now part of Endicott College and is named Reynolds Hall.
+The Sears family's primary Boston residence was on 287 Commonwealth Avenue, designed by the architecture firm Rotch and Tilden.
+Sears had the house constructed in 1892, and continued to live there until his death.
+Sears also owned an estate named Woodrock in Beverly, Massachusetts at 400 Hale Street, Prides Crossing, purchased around 1896 from Martin Brimmer.
+Sears sold Woodrock the 1920s; it is now part of Endicott College and is called Reynolds Hall.